DillonSteyl/SCIE1000/Week 6/functions-introduction-3.md

 # Introduction to Functions (3)

 **Task:** Write a function called `circleArea` which takes a radius as input, and returns the area of the circle with that radius.
+Use the `circleArea` function to print the area of the circle with `radius` specified by the user.

 ## Program
 ```python